If a woman gives birth to a child with a dog’s head, the city will be in distress, and evil will be in the country.

 The notion of feral children being raised, or even conceived, by wolves is an ancient tradition in India that continues to have wide currency even today (for more information on this topic, see Wikipedia’s article on Amala and Kamala, two Indian girls supposedly raised by wolves).

 Moreover, in certain cultures human beings occasionally marry dogs, for example, the case shown in the video below, in which the parents of a Hindu girl arranged for her to marry a stray dog.

 There are, of course, many who believe that such births as those listed above cannot be hybrids between a human and an animal.
 People who take this stance argue these are wholly human infants that are merely described as half-dog because they have certain dog-like characteristics.
 In other words, there is an assumption that traits falling within the normal range of human variation are being falsely attributed to canine parentage.
 This sort of argument dates back to Aristotle, who wrote that in such cases,

 But one wonders what Aristotle would have said if confronted with a birth such as the one Magius and Varchi claim occurred in Avignon in 1543 — an infant with a human face, but otherwise mostly dog-like, though born of a woman.
+And what would he say of Stalpart vander Weil’s hairless puppy, also supposedly birthed by a woman?
 Would it be reasonable for him to propose that such things fall within the normal range of what we would call human variation?

 The following is a list of reported dog crosses discussed on this site.
 Some of these crosses are much better documented than others (as indicated by the reliability arrow).
 Moreover, some are extremely disparate, and so must be taken with a large grain of salt.
 But all have been reported at least once.